An Empirical Evaluation of Pre-trained Large Language Models for Repairing Declarative Formal Specifications: Experimental Results

-Figure~\ref{fig:iter_status} tracks outcomes across all iterations in Setting-6, revealing the evolving nature of failure categories during the iterative prompting process.
-While instances of "Counterexample" failures are effectively addressed, challenges persist in rectifying issues classified under "Repetition."
-Moreover, a discernible transition of cases between distinct failure categories underscores the dynamic nature of failure characteristics throughout the repair endeavor.
+Figure~\ref{fig:iter_status} tracks the results across all iterations in Setting-6, revealing the evolving nature of failure categories during the iterative prompting process.
+Although instances of ``Counterexample'' failures are effectively addressed, challenges persist to rectify issues classified under ``Repetition''.

+\ma{We investigated the repair behavior of the ten defective models that remained unresolved after six iterations.
+Among these models, five were categorized as ``Counterexample,'' four exhibited syntax errors, and one was identified as a ``No instance''.
+Notably, the statuses of these ten specifications have remained largely unchanged since iterations 3 and 4.
+Particularly, the defective model \texttt{arr1} consistently exhibited the same status from the first iteration onwards.
+This persistent behavior corroborates our preliminary analysis regarding the number of iterations, wherein no further progress was observed beyond the sixth iteration.}

+\rashed{\textbf{Constraint-Related Issues.}} \rashed{Our analysis of LLM-generated results reveals an important nuance in constraint-related issues: underconstrained and overconstrained specifications often coexist with various error manifestations.
+These fundamental constraint problems can simultaneously present as syntax errors, type errors, absence of valid instances, and counter examples.
+Rather than being distinct categories, constraint issues and error types frequently intersect.
+Addressing these interrelated challenges requires sophisticated specification engineering techniques that can balance constraint expressiveness with feasibility, ultimately leading to more reliable and robust LLM-based specification repairs.}

+\rashed{Our analysis proceeds in two principal steps to identify specification constraint defects across LLM-generated models.
+First, we detect \textit{overconstrained} specifications by inspecting counterexamples and the presence of instances.
+If a counterexample is present and no instance is found—or if only a counterexample is detected, indicating overly restrictive constraints—we classify the model as \textit{overconstrained}.
+This suggests that the model’s constraints are too strict to allow any valid instance.
+Second, for specifications not flagged as \textit{overconstrained}, we identify \textit{underconstrained} issues by comparing each model against our ground‐truth benchmarks.
+If there is a discrepancy in the constraints—such as a missing constraint or an implementation that fails to reflect the intended semantics—we label the model as \textit{underconstrained}.
+This two‐stage procedure ensures that each model is categorized into exactly one defect class or deemed correct if neither condition applies.}

+\rashed{Table \ref{tab:A4F-Constraint-Type} summarizes the distribution of overconstrained and underconstrained specifications among all unfixed issues across various LLM configurations on the ARepair and Alloy4Fun benchmarks, respectively.
+Notably, the results reveal that the constraint tendencies of each LLM can vary substantially depending on the benchmark context.
+On ARepair, GPT-4-32k and GPT-4-Turbo most frequently produce overconstrained specifications, with over 56\% of unfixed issues falling into this category across most settings.
+GPT-4o shows mixed behavior, with some settings demonstrating a greater tendency toward underconstraining, particularly settings 7 and 9 (57.1\% and 50.0\% respectively).}